Patient Education About Skin Cancer

 Sunscreens function either chemically or physically.
 Chemical sunscreens absorb UV radiation and therefore reduce skin penetrance by UV radiation.
 Physical sunscreens reflect UV radiation by providing a physical barrier.
 Common physical sunscreens are opaque agents such as titanium dioxide, zinc oxide, etc.

-Regular clothing provides little protection against the sun.
-A cotton T-shirt has an SPF of less than 10 – this decreases rapidly when the clothing is wet.
+Did you know that most regular clothing provides little protection against the sun?
+A cotton T-shirt has an SPF of less than 10—this decreases rapidly when the clothing is wet.
+Look for clothing with an SPF factor built-in.
+You can find a variety of clothing brands that carry garments made with SPF fabric.

 - Avoid outdoor activity during peak tanning hours.